Keyboard shortcuts

 • Hash all items: Hash all files, including those that have been previously hashed

-If a hash is detected to have changed, a change record is created and an alert is generated (see Alerts).
+If a hash is detected to have changed without a corresponding metadata change (modification date or size), the file’s hash_state is set to Suspect and an alert is generated (see Alerts).
+If metadata did change, the hash change is considered legitimate and hash_state remains Baseline.

 Finding Hash Changes